To discover new catalysts and materials for sustainable chemistry and energy applications, and have lots of fun meanwhile.

 Our textbook Catalysis: Concepts and Green Applications (2nd edition, 2017, ISBN 978-3-527-34305-8) covers homogeneous, heterogeneous and biocatalysis from a Green Chemistry perspective.
 A Wiley-VCH bestseller, it is the most popular introductory textbook in catalysis.
 The second edition features 50 additional exercises based on suggestions of students and teachers of chemistry and chemical engineering from all over the world, and is currently being translated into Chinese.

-Our new textbook on Ceramic Membranes, that has just been published by Wiley-VCH, gives graduate and senior undergraduate students the latest overview on the fundamentals and applications of these exciting materials.
+Our textbook on Ceramic Membranes, also published by Wiley-VCH, gives graduate and senior undergraduate students the latest overview on the fundamentals and applications of these exciting materials.

 We work closely with industry on several projects.
-Currently, we are collaborating with Solvay, DSM, the Huayi Shanghai Acrylic Acid Co. and Avantium Technologies.
+Currently, we are collaborating with Solvay, DSM, Booking.com and Avantium Technologies.

-Our research has led to several important patents (some of which were sold to industry) as well as to the founding of spin-off companies: Sorbisense A/S (Denmark), that manufactures and markets new passive samplers for monitoring soil and groundwater, Yellow Diesel BV, that developed new routes to biodiesel via heterogeneous catalysis, and Plantics BV, that markets a new biodegradable plastic that was invented in the group.
+Our research has led to several important patents (some of which were sold to industry) as well as to the founding of spin-off companies: Sorbisense A/S (Denmark, sold to Eurofins in 2018), that manufactures and markets new passive samplers for monitoring soil and groundwater, Yellow Diesel BV, that developed new routes to biodiesel via heterogeneous catalysis, and Plantics BV, that markets a new biodegradable plastic that was invented in the group.
 We also invented a new ammoximation catalyst and process, and most recently a catalyst for removing cyanide from wastewater streams.

 We publish all our research in top peer-reviewed journals.
 As a rule, we focus on societies' journals.
 Where possible, we publish open-access or purchase the open-access rights.
 Group members are also encouraged to write semi-popular articles for the local and (inter)national press.
 We do not review papers for commercial publishers.

-We're always looking for outstanding scientific talent.
 All our PhD and postdoc vacancies are always published online.
-If no vacancies are listed in the right bar, it means that no PhD or postdoc positions are available.
+Vacancies are listed in this sub page.
+If there are no vacancies listed, it means that NO POSITIONS are available.

-MSc students wishing to carry out their research project in the group are welcome to apply.
+MSc students are welcome to apply.
 However, unlike PhD students, MSc students receive no salary.
 This means that applicants must find their own funding for accommodation and living expenses.